kris96tian/Phylogenetic_Tree_Generator/README.md

 - **Hierarchical Clustering**: Hierarchical clustering is a method of cluster analysis that builds a hierarchy of clusters by merging the closest pairs of clusters.
 - **Neighbor-Joining**: The Neighbor-Joining algorithm is a bottom-up (agglomerative) clustering method for creating phylogenetic trees.
 - **Maximum Parsimony**: Maximum Parsimony minimizes the total number of evolutionary changes required to explain observed sequence data.

-## Technologies Used

-- **Streamlit**: Used for building the user interface and hosting the application.
-- **Python Libraries**: Including NumPy, Matplotlib, SciPy, Biotite, and BioPython for performing phylogenetic analysis and visualization.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to the Phylogenetic Tree Builder by adding new features, fixing bugs, or improving documentation, please open an issue or submit a pull request.